top of page

 Play Video

-In a typical mill, there may be up to 4 break rollers (that shear open the wheat seeds and then further break open already sheared wheat) and 12 reduction rolls, Some particles of flour will pass through just one break roll and one reduction roll, while those closer to the layers of bran and germ will pass through multiple rolls.
+In a typical mill, there may be up to four break rollers (that shear open the wheat seeds and then further break open already sheared wheat) and 12 reduction rolls.
+Some particles of flour will pass through just one break roll and one reduction roll, while those closer to the layers of bran and germ will pass through multiple rolls.

 Millers may blend different wheats prior to milling in order to achieve a specific grist.
 Additionally, they may also blend different flours in order to produce the exact product specification demanded by their customers.
 By blending together the many different flour streams produced by the mill, a miller can create further variations in features such as flour colour.

-For more information on the Types of Flour produced by UK millers.
+You can learn more about the Types of Flour produced by UK millers.

 MillingProcess.png